 TMD is a chronic condition affecting the function and health of the temporomandibular joint.
 The TMJ joint connects the jaw to the skull.
-When damaged, stressed, or injured, the TMJ can cause painful symptoms making it difficult for the patient to chew and speak comfortably and may begin to affect the quality of their life.
+When damaged, stressed, or injured, the TMJ can cause painful symptoms making it difficult for the patient to chew and speak comfortably, and may begin to affect the quality of their life.

 Kanning Dental provides thorough bite analysis and dental health exams in our Lawson and Richmond dentist offices.
 Our personalized treatment plans address the cause of the patient’s concerns and help treat the root cause of dental health problems.
-If a patient is suffering from TMJ symptoms, we offer options for bringing the bite into alignment to relieve the patients from the chronic side effects of TMD.
+If a patient is suffering from TMJ symptoms, we offer options for bringing the bite into alignment to relieve the patient from the chronic side effects of TMD.

 What is Bruxism?

 For many patients, habitual teeth grinding can cause TMD.
 Bruxism most commonly occurs while the patient sleeps and can be difficult to diagnose.
 Chronic teeth grinding can damage the teeth, gums, and bite.

 Patients who grind their teeth in their sleep frequently show excessive wear on their teeth.
 Grinding can crack or wear down teeth creating an uneven and uncomfortable bite.
 Teeth grinding may also cause daily headaches, drowsiness, and pain in the jaw muscles.

 A healthy, comfortable bite is properly aligned.
 When the bite is misaligned patients often experience painful symptoms that can make it difficult to chew or speak.
 Bite alignment may also cause aesthetic concerns that patients will want to correct.